-The best cat leash and harness for flying
+Best cat leash and harness sets for flying

 Although your cat will stay in the carrier for the duration of the trip, you may have to take him or her out when you go through security.
 To do so safely, our experts recommend a leash and harness to keep kitty from making a run for it.
+A harness can also act as a “calming agent,” says Dr. Keston Smith, medical director of Bond Vet, especially if you opted out of a sedative at the vet.
 Myers likes figure-eight-style harnesses that fasten around the neck and chest for extra security.
 You’ll want to try out the harness and leash a few times before you leave, as this will likely be a new experience for your cat.
 Delgado says you can also try requesting a private room for TSA screening, which may feel less hectic.

 Even cats who are meticulous about using their litter boxes and keeping them clean aren’t immune to accidents when traveling.
 Therefore, both Myers and Delgado recommend lining your carrier with a pee pad and bringing a few extras in case you need to replace it.
 Delgado says you may want to consider skipping your cat’s morning meal the day of the flight to avoid any stomach issues.